alibaba/arthas/arthas-tutorials-en/command/stack/finish.md

-The `stack Tutorial` demonstrates the usage of stack.
+The `stack Tutorial`{{}} demonstrates the usage of stack.
 If you have more tips or questions, please feel free to tell or ask in Issue.

 - Issues: https://github.com/alibaba/arthas/issues
 - Documentation: https://arthas.aliyun.com/doc/en